sobrinho/landrover/README.md

 If you picked the Mi Box S, another option is to use an ESP8266 with the [esp8266-touch.ino](/esp8266-touch.ino) to use Bluetooth and avoid the USB Hub Device.

 _If you choose the ESP8266, you need to solder a couple of wires to supply power to the ESP8266._

+## PSU

+If you are using an Android/Linux Device that can corrupt with forced shutdown, you need a PSU (Power Supply Unit) to trigger a safe shutdown when you turn off the ignition.

+Not tested yet but I prototyped a [PSU sofware](/psu.ino) to run in an ATtiny85 to trigger the safe shutdown, forced shutdown and recover from failures.

+This is yet to be tested but so far:

+1. Connect the IGNITION signal to the PIN 0 (using an optocoupler)
+2. Connect the Buck Converter to a Relay connected to the PIN 1 (using an optocoupler)
+3. Connect the Rapsberry/Radxa Zero safe shutdown pin to the ATtiny85 PIN 2
+4. Connect the 3.3v pin back to the ATtiny85 PIN 3
+5. Connect an LED to the PIN 4 with an appropriated resistor

+This software isn't tested by myself yet, it's just a prototype, keep this on mind before actually running it.

+You will need a software in your device to read the power pin (ATtiny85 PIN 2) and trigger a safe shutdown.

+After you shutdown the ignition, the PSU will wait until SHUT_DOWN_DELAY before triggering the safe shutdown.

+If the device doesn't shutdown in SHUT_DOWN_TIMEOUT, the energy will be cut-off (to recover from shutdown failures and drain the car battery).

+If the device doesn't boot in BOOT_TIMEOUT, the energy wil be cut-off and triggered again (to recover from boot failures).

+_PS: Schematics to be designed, software to be reviewed and documentation also to be reviewed._